The calm before the storm

-As the number of diagnosed COVID-19 cases in Ottawa continues to rise, we checked in with Dr. Lorne Wiesenfeld, Vice-Dean of Postgraduate Medical Education at the Faculty of Medicine and a practicing emergency physician at the Ottawa Hospital.
+As the number of diagnosed COVID-19 cases in Ottawa continued to rise in April, we checked in with Dr. Lorne Wiesenfeld, vice-dean of Postgraduate Medical Education at the Faculty of Medicine and a practicing emergency physician at the Ottawa Hospital.

 What thoughts were going through your mind before you started your shift in the emergency department at The Ottawa Hospital this past weekend (April 4-5)?

 My thoughts were: One, we’re fortunate we're in Ottawa.
 I look across the world, where other frontline health care providers don't have the luxury of having personal protective equipment.
 We're not there yet.
 Maybe we will be.
 And I cannot imagine the personal, moral dilemma I’d have, if I had to care for somebody and I didn't have any type of protective equipment.
 This infection is so virulent, in being able to spread, that I know that I would inevitably get ill, and then in mere days I would not be able to help anybody else.
 So I'm feeling fortunate that, at least for now, we have not had to say: No, you go in without a mask.
 Or without any gowns.

 I think of the healthcare providers who’ve become ill and those who’ve lost their lives in in other countries such as the United States, or in Europe and China, just to name a few.
 And I think of my family.
 I'm 51 years old.
 That puts me at a higher risk.
 But I do have a duty to serve.
 I have an ethical obligation to care for patients to the best of my abilities.

 What was the situation like in the emergency department this past weekend?